the best spermidine in the market

 It's time to examine the lumped “C” above, which includes a variety of downstream factors.
 The IIS pathway senses glucose, but downstream (C in the pathway shown above) includes three other nutrient-sensing systems: mTOR, which senses protein concentrations; AMPK and sirtuins, which detect low energy states by detecting high AMP and NAD+ levels, respectively.

-Rapamycin, for example, a darling of the longevity world, has been shown to decrease mTOR activity and thereby increase longevity. mTOR activity has been shown to increase during aging in mouse hypothalamic (homeostasis regulating part of the brain) neurons and contribute to age-related obesity.
+Rapamycin, for example, has been shown to decrease mTOR activity and thereby increase longevity. mTOR activity has been shown to increase during aging in mouse hypothalamic (homeostasis regulating part of the brain) neurons and contribute to age-related obesity.
 This impact has been shown to be reversed by direct infusion of rapamycin to the hypothalamus.
 Of course, just like other parts of the IIS pathway, downregulating mTOR activity isn’t without undesirable side effects including impaired wound healing, insulin resistance, and cataracts.

 The low-energy state sensors, AMPK and sirtuins, signal nutrient scarcity and catabolic metabolism (the part of metabolism that breaks down larger molecules into smaller parts).
 Upregulating these factors contribute to healthy aging.
 AMPK activation, for example, can even shut off mTORC1 (one of the complexes mTOR helps form) and may increase lifespan.